-Are you looking for the current status?
-Please see the Accreditation 2017 site.
+If you are looking for the current status, please see the Accreditation 2017 site.

 The University of Alaska Anchorage has completed the process of renewing our institutional accreditation with the Northwest Commission on Colleges and Universities.
 This renewal is done through reaffirmation of accreditation on a regular cycle.
 This accreditation includes UAA and our community campuses in Kenai, Kodiak, and Mat-Su.

 UAA volunteered, along with three other institutions in the region, to serve as a pilot institution in the development of new accreditation process.
 This new process focused on UAA's mission fulfillment, with an emphasis on how all units contribute together to the core themes of our mission, rather than looking at units as separate entities.
 The new process resulted in a self study, developed through shorter focused "chapters" submitted in March and September 2009, and March and September 2010.

 An evaluation team visited UAA in Fall 2009 to assess how UAA applies its resources and capacities toward mission fulfillment, as outlined in the self review report submitted in September 2009.
 While on campus, the team met with campus leadership, held open forums for faculty, staff, students, and community advisors, and visited the Kenai Peninsula College campus.